oceanprotocol/docs/content/concepts/components.md

 ### Events Handler

-Brizo communicates with the Events Handler, which is an agent dealing with Keeper Contracts events...
+Brizo communicates with the Events Handler, which is an agent dealing with Keeper Contracts events.

-...
+It monitors Service Execution Agreement (SEA) events and acts as a provider agent to grant access and release rewards for the publisher/provider.
+This is a critical part in the process of consuming data sets in the Ocean Protocol network.

+Every provider in the network must run some sort of an events-handler to be able to fulfill the access condition of an `Access` service in a Service Execution Agreement.

-<repo name="events-handler-py"></repo>
+<repo name="events-handler"></repo>

 ### Osmosis Drivers